 Out-of-State Distance Education students, who have completed the internal institutional grievance process and the applicable state grievance process, may appeal non‐instructional complaints to the FL‐SARA PRDEC Council.
 For additional information on the complaint process, please visit the FL‐SARA Complaint Process page.

 Students may also contact the Distance Education Accrediting Commission if a complaint cannot be resolved using the school’s grievance procedure including the appeals process.

 Distance Education Accreditation Council

 1101 17th Street NW, Suite 808

 Conflict of Interest

-If a student feels there is any conflict of interest with a faculty member he or she may follow the following procedure: The concern should be put into writing and addressed to Registrar, AHS, 4000 Alton Road, Miami Beach, FL 33140.
+If a student feels there is any conflict of interest with a faculty member he or she may follow the following procedure: The concern should be put into writing and addressed to Registrar, Genesis University, 4000 Alton Road, Miami Beach, FL 33140.
 We will address the issue and make any necessary resolution within 30 business days.
-A question or concern that the student feels was not satisfactorily resolved by the Registrar, can be addressed in writing to Robert Frankel, CAO, AHS-Genesis, 4000 Alton Road, Miami Beach, FL 33140.
+A question or concern that the student feels was not satisfactorily resolved by the Registrar, can be addressed in writing to Robert Frankel, CAO, Genesis University, 4000 Alton Road, Miami Beach, FL 33140.
 The CAO will review the matter and make a resolution, if warranted.
 The CAO will inform the student of his determination in writing, within 30 business days.